Bureau van Dijk: EIU Dataservices

 Bureau van Dijk also work with the Economist Intelligence Unit to publish EIU DataServices – a range of economic products combined with advanced software.
 These include products such as EIU CountryData, EIU Country Risk Model, EIU Financial Services Indicators and Forecasts and EIU World Investment Service.

 Country-specific databases

 Bureau van Dijk publishes country-specific databases.

 FACT

 FACT is a credit risk framework made up of three main modules.
 Spreading and financial analysis, a risk rating engine and a credit workflow module.
-These can be used independently or combined for a complete end-to-end credit risk management solution.
+These can be used independently or combined for a complete end-to-end credit risk management service.